 The Lord speaks to Nathan that night, expressing disapproval of the plan and offering another.

-Recounting the history of David’s rise to power, God points out that any success that David enjoyed came directly from God.
-David did not really direct his own fate or the fate of his people, and he will not be in charge of it in the future.
+Recounting the history of David’s rise from lowly shepherd to king of Israel, God points out that any success that David enjoyed came directly from God.
+David has not been the architect of his own fate or the fate of the people, nor will he be in the future.
+God is in control.

 And I will make you famous like the great ones of the earth.
 I will fix a place for my people Israel; I will plant them so that they may dwell in their place without further disturbance.
 Neither shall the wicked continue to afflict them as they did of old, since the time I first appointed judges over my people Israel.
 I will give you rest from all your enemies.